CDTgithub/DigitalServiceOpportunities/readme.md

 You can [read more about the Child Welfare Digital Service](https://18f.gsa.gov/2016/11/17/leadership-innovation-california-child-welfare-services/) in a blog post hosted by our friends at [18F](https://18f.gsa.gov).

-At CHHS, the [Office for Systems Integration](http://osi.ca.gov) (OSI) has the massive job of being responsible for all the technology behind health and human services for all Californians, like child welfare.
-With the Child Welfare Digital Service, CHHS and OSI, with the California Department of Technology, have risen to the challenge of making sure our technology meets users' needs.
+California's [Health and Human Services Agency](http://www.chhs.ca.gov) (CHHS) handles important services like [social services](http://www.dss.cahwnet.gov/cdssweb/default.htm), [public health](http://www.cdph.ca.gov/Pages/Default.aspx) and [Medi-Cal](http://www.dhcs.ca.gov/Pages/default.aspx), the Medicaid program.
+The [Office for Systems Integration](http://osi.ca.gov) (OSI) runs the technology for all these services.

+With the Child Welfare Digital Service, CHHS and OSI, with California's Department of Technology, have started the work of making sure our technology meets users' needs.

 But, there's a lot more to do.